-Preview Step 2 of the letter writing activity with your class.
-Provide time for

-    students to browse through information from the recommended organizations and

-    choose a cause they want to back.
-Explain that students will be researching this

-    topic independently.
-Before they start their research, students should present

-    you with a statement sentence that clearly declares their opinion on the topic.
+Step 3: Preview Step 2 of the Write for Change Activity with your class.
+Provide time for students to browse through information from the recommended organizations and choose a cause they want to back.
+Explain that students will be researching this topic independently.
+Before they start their research, students should present you with a statement sentence that clearly declares their opinion on the topic.
 Students will then begin searching for facts to support their opinion.
-They

-    should also identify why other people oppose this stand; students should be able

-    to use facts to refute any arguments against their opinion.
-They'll draw on this

-    research to create a letter to a local official or the White House.
-Review the

-    sample of what a letter from Roy might have looked like.
+They should also identify why other people oppose this stand; students should be able to use facts to refute any arguments against their opinion.
+They'll draw on this research to create a letter to a local official or the White House.
+Review the sample of what a letter from Roy might have looked like.

 For example, Roy's chart might have included:

 |What do I know?||What do I want to find out?||What did I learn?|